 Workers’ compensation helps injured workers pay for medical bills, provides disability payments to make up for lost wages, helps pay for rehab, provides training, as well as other benefits.
 Nearly all of our clients are injured on a job while working and employed by a company in Minnesota.
 At times, we have clients which are unsure about whether or not they can file a Workers’ Compensation claim in Minnesota if they weren’t technically in Minnesota when the work-related injury occurred, or if their company isn’t based in Minnesota.

-In this post we are going to explain the intricate details of when forms need to be filed, and also three different scenarios in which injured workers have the right to Workers’ Compensation benefits in Minnesota.
+In this post we are going to explain the intricate details of when forms need to be filed.
+And demonstrate three different scenarios in which injured workers have the right to Workers’ Compensation benefits in Minnesota.
 These scenarios include the following:

-- If you are injured while working in Minnesota, even if your employer is based somewhere else.
+- You’re injured while working in Minnesota, even if your employer is based somewhere else.

-- If you are working for a Minnesota-based company and are subsequently injured on the job while temporarily out of the state.
+- Working for a Minnesota-based company and injured on the job while temporarily out of the state.

 - If you regularly work within Minnesota, but suffer from a work-related injury outside of Minnesota.